Hand holding a leaf of a green plant with a blurred natural background

 Cultural & Historical Context

-Mugwort has appeared in human plant traditions for thousands of years across Europe, Asia, and the Americas.
+Mugwort has appeared in human plant traditions across Asia, the Americas and Europe.
 Because it commonly grows along roads and paths, it has historically been associated with travelers and journeys.
-In European folklore, mugwort was carried or worn as a protective plant, while sailors sometimes used it as a substitute for other botanicals when crossing long distances—earning it the nickname “sailor’s tobacco.”
+In European folklore, Mugwort was carried or worn as a protective plant, while sailors sometimes used it as a substitute for other botanicals when crossing long distances, earning it the nickname “sailor’s tobacco.”

 Back